EnquistLab/trait_bootstrap_ms/README.md

 ![Header](images/Traitstrap_vice.png)

-# On estimating the shape and dynamics of phenotypic distributions in ecology and evolution
+# Sweet Dreams are Made of Bootstrapping: Bootstrapping outperforms community-weighted approaches for estimating the shapes of phenotypic distributions

 This project contains code associated with work that compares the performance of parametric boostrapping, non-parametric bootstrapping and mean-field approaches